breatheco-de/exercise-family-static-api/README.md

     def update_member(self, id, member):
         ## You have to implement this method
-        ## Loop the list and replace the member with the given id
+        ## Loop the list and update the member with the given id
         pass

     def get_member(self, id):